-Music theory, one of our top online music classes, is the analysation of how music works – by studying the notation and language of music.
+Music theory, one of our top online music classes, is the analyzation of how music works – by studying the notation and language of music.
 Unlike other online music lessons, Introduction to Music Theory introduces the basic concepts and terms needed to discuss melody and harmony.
-Concepts covered include interval, major and minor keys and scales, triads, chords and beginning harmonic analysis.
+Concepts covered include interval, major and minor keys, and scales, triads, chords and beginning harmonic analysis.
 The course is suitable for teens or adults with no background in music theory but some familiarity with reading common notation and playing an instrument (or singing).

 Understanding Basic Music Theory

 A comprehensive insight into the fundamental notions of music theory: music notation, rules of harmony, ear training, etc. It covers most of the topics needed to understand and develop your musical skills – with your favorite training tool EarMaster of course, an app for Macs and PCs.